 "I like that my job is fast paced and forever changing as there is always something more to learn and/or adapt to role to."

-The expected salary for a human resources manager varies as you become more experienced.
+The expected salary for a human resources personel varies as you become more experienced.

 Hours and salary depend on location, employer and any overtime you may do.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019

 Check out the latest human resources manager vacancies: